AnIdiotsGuide/discordjs-bot-guide/examples/command_with_arguments.md

 - Removing the first 2 elements (the command, `!kick` and the mention, which looks like `<@1234567489213>`
 - Re-joining the rest of the array elements with a space.

-To use this command, a user would do something like: `!newrole 0000FF yes Eternal Noob`.
+To use this command, a user would do something like: `!kick @SuperGamerDude Obvious Troll, shitposting`.

 > If you're thinking, "What if I have more than one argument with spaces?", yes that's a tougher problem.
 Ideally, if you need more than one argument with spaces in it, do not use spaces to split the arguments.
 For example, `!newtag First Var Second Var Third Var` won't work.
 But `!newtag First Var;Second Var;Third Var;` could work by removing the command, splitting by `;` then splitting by space.
 Not for the faint of heart!